muromirg/Vector/readme.md

 Made out of educational purposes

 Here is my variation of std::vector.
 Vector interface is pretty similar to std::vector one.
-Also RAII and move semantics C++ features are supported.
+Also RAII and C++ move semantics are supported.

 To use you need to locate source files to some folder and include "myvector.hpp" to your project.